 - a.
 Information on ownership and governance; - b.
 Assessment of the risk profile (consider e.g. the location, nature of major business activities, and whether the bank has been subject to a money laundering or terrorist financing investigation or regulatory action); - c.
 Satisfy itself that there is an equivalent AML/CFT programme in place; - d.
-Confirm that the respondent does not maintain business relations with shell banks; - e.
-Assess of the quality of bank supervision and regulation in the respondent's country; - f.
-Obtain senior management's approval before establishing the relationship; and
+Confirmation that the respondent does not maintain business relations with shell banks; - e.
+Assessment of the quality of bank supervision and regulation in the respondent's country; and - f.
+Evidence of senior management's approval before establishing the relationship.